 The MALDI Biotyper identifies microorganisms by analyzing their intrinsic proteins using mass spectrometry.
 An individual colony from an overnight culture grown on an agar plate is picked using a wooden toothpick and transferred to a MALDI target.
 This sample is allowed to dry, and a microliter of a matrix solution is added to the sample.
 The organic solvent in the matrix solution extracts proteins from the microorganisms.
 The extracted proteins are mainly ribosomal proteins, present in high concentrations.
 Once the matrix has crystallized (10-15 min), sample preparation is complete and the samples are ready for analysis.
-For some microorganisms, it is necessary to perform a more extensive extraction, which adds another 10-15 minutes to the sample preparation procedure.

 For more information and for sample submission guidelines, follow this link.